 Nevertheless, the Autoglider was a very well-made machine and was considered one of the best models of the time.

 ... various styles were available, including one with no rear bodywork, on which the rider stood instead of sitting.
 Some also had front mudguards, others did not.
-My intention was to remove the bodywork to make it a standing version as, one century on, I felt that would be much more of a curiosity.THE BUYER'S GUIDE FOR 1920:

 It was in this climate of invention, mechanical innovation and marketing optimism that machines such as the Autoglider made their debut.
 This was the first era of motor scooters.

 A strange feature of this scooter is that it pivots at the front of the footboard: that seems to act as its suspension.

 Triumph, BMW, & Kawasaki Sales Spares & Repairs.